sahanjournal/meet-your-attorney-hennepin/README.md

-├── static/                    # Static assets, like photos and illustrations ├── .github/                   # Scripts for running Github Actions ├── .env                       # Client-accessible environment variables ├── candidate-mpls-content.js  # JS object with each Minneapolis candidate's info and question responses ├── candidate-mpls-list.json   # JSON list of each Minneapolis candidate and their full name ├── question-mpls-content.js   # JS object with each Minneapolis quiz question and set of responses ├── candidate-stp-content.js   # JS object with each St. Paul candidate's info and question responses ├── candidate-stp-list.json    # JSON list of each St. Paul candidate and their full name ├── question-stp-content.js    # JS object with each St. Paul quiz question and set of responses ├── gatsby-config.js           # Gatsby configuration ├── gatsby-node.js             # Gatsby Node APIs
+├── static/                    # Static assets, like photos and illustrations ├── .github/                   # Scripts for running Github Actions ├── .env                       # Client-accessible environment variables ├── candidate-content.js       # JS object with each candidate's info and question responses ├── candidate-list.json        # JSON list of each candidate and their full name ├── question-content.js        # JS object with each quiz question and set of responses ├── gatsby-config.js           # Gatsby configuration ├── gatsby-node.js             # Gatsby Node APIs
 ├── package.json               # Project metadata and dependencies